Sturzkampfgeschwader 3: Dodecanese campaign

 In the aftermath of the North African defeat I. and II./StG 3 returned to the Mediterranean Theatre.
 Both groups spent the remainder of their existence based in occupied Greece.
 Each of the units began moving into Greek bases in mid-June 1943.
-Only third group was absent and remained in action on the Eastern Front.
+I./StG 3 in MEGARA A/F II./StG 3 to Argos A/F. Only third group was absent and remained in action on the Eastern Front.
 I./StG 3 was engaged in operations against the Greek resistance in July 1943.

-The wing supported German forces in the Battle of Kos and Battle of Rhodes.
+I. and II.
+Gruppe supported German forces in the Battle of Kos and Battle of Leros.
 I./StG 3 discovered Royal Navy forces evacuating through the Scarpanto Strait.
 On 7 October 18 Ju 87s dive bombed and damaged HMS Penelope.
-The wing accounted for the destroyer Panther during the campaign; sunk by I./StG 3.
-It supported the suppression of the 33rd Infantry Division Acqui in the islands.
+On 9 October 18 Ju 87s of I./StG 3 dive bombed and damaged HMS CARLISLE at 12.05 hrs C_time.
+I. Gruppe also accounted for the destroyer Panther during the campaign; sunk by I./StG 3.
+It supported the suppression of the 33rd Infantry Division Acqui in the islands of Kefalonia and Samos in September 1943.
 I./StG 3 lost two Ju 87s of the 34 it reported on 1 July in this campaign to naval gunfire.
-III./StG 3 attacked Carlisle which was damaged; the group is credited with sinking Panther as well, in contrast to other sources asserting I./StG 3 sank the destroyer.
-The group lost 14 aircraft; two to a Greek partisan raid at Argos on 5 October.
+I./StG 3 attacked Carlisle which was damaged; the group is credited with sinking Panther as well.
+The II.
+Gruppe StG 3 group lost 14 aircraft; two to a Greek partisan raid at Argos on 5 October.
 USAAF P-38s shot down a further seven on 9 October 1943 while on a long-range patrol.

-The wing continued to support operations into November 1943.
-By then, the wing had been renamed Schlachtgeschwader 3, effective from 18 October 1943.
-StG 3 ceased to exist.
+I. and II.
+Gruppe continued to support operations into November 1943 for the battle of Leros.
+October 18 the wing had been renamed Schlachtgeschwader 3.